jverghese/pith/README.md

 `npm start`

 #Build Commands
-- `grunt` Do a full build, which will do everything below
+- `grunt` Do a full build, which will do everything below.
-- `grunt css` Compile less into css
+- `grunt css` Compile less into css.
-- `grunt lint` Lint all JavaScript files
+- `grunt lint` Lint all JavaScript files.
+- `grunt templates` Precompile all client-side Handlebars templates.
-- `grunt compile` RequireJS optimize and compile all client-side JavaScript
+- `grunt compile` RequireJS optimize and compile all client-side JavaScript.

 #TODO
 - Optimize jshint options